 VICTORIA CARELLA is a research assistant for the Emotional Fluency Project.
 She is entering her fourth year as a student at York studying Performance Creation and Research, with a specialization in Devised Theatre.
 Victoria is interested in creating from a feminist perspective and has a particular interest in physical theatre.
 Recent theatre credits include A Friend of Dorothy (York PlayGround Festival), and What You Egg (Vanier College Productions Fringe Festival).

-JACOB HOPE is a research assistant for the Emotional Fluency Project.
+JACOB HOPE is a former research assistant for the Emotional Fluency Project.
 He has experience in devising, directing, and play writing as well as a specialist high skills major in ICT.
 Jacob is a fourth year student in the Devised Theatre program at York University.
 During his time at York he was an assistant artistic director for the playGround festival 2017, he was a musician for the Devised Theatre Festival 2017 and he wrote and directed Post-Pracki for playGround 2018.

 She was a member of the JAC Theatre MTL collective and played an important role in devising This Day in December for the 2015 Edinburgh Fringe.
 This piece commemorated the 14 women who lost their lives 25 years before at the École Polytechnique de Montréal.

 Her credits include ensemble in This Day In December, Goneril in Lear, Mrs. Bellotti in Hot L Baltimore and Miss Hannigan in Annie.